 An admissions counselor will help you navigate transferable credit reviews, scholarships, and the application process.
 We even offer an unofficial credit evaluation to help you get started.

-Application Process and Admissions Requirements
+Application Process and Requirements

 Acceptance to Rosemont College

-Once your application file is complete, an admission decision will be made promptly.
+Once we have received all required documents and your application file is complete, an admission decision will be made promptly.
 If you are accepted to Rosemont, a letter of admission including transfer scholarship notification will be sent to you.

 To confirm your enrollment, you will need to submit the Enrollment Deposit Form with a $350 ($200 for commuters) deposit.